vitus133/operator-util/README.md

 # operator-util
 Tools for extracting and converting OLM schema
-## Prerequsites
+## Prerequisites
 - opm
 - podman
 - jq
 - go 1.19
 ## Use cases
 ### Deploy an operator without OLM
-This operation is consist of several stages
+This operation has three stages: index rendering, bundle pulling and schema conversion.
+The first two are combined in one script.
 #### 1. Download the catalog and extract the bundle
-Use [dl-bundle.sh](scripts/dl-bundle.sh) to download the operator catalog and extract the reqiored bundle.
+Use [dl-bundle.sh](scripts/dl-bundle.sh) to download the operator catalog and extract the required bundle.
 ##### Environment:
 Three environment variables are used to download the catalog and extract the bundle:
 ```bash